Eel got your nose?

 Scientists, conservationists, and wildlife managers have (in varied ways) cautioned against selfie-culture, which often puts wildlife and humans in very close proximity to each other.
 In fact, people have risked their own safety just to grab a photo of animals.
 The increase in social media’s prevalence could be one reason that the pressure to take photos pushes someone to interact with wildlife in potentially unsafe ways.
 Instagram, by virtue, is all about photos.
 Therefore, it makes sense that a platform that incentivizes photos can similarly incentivize heightened human-wildlife interaction to attain such photos, as seen in Sullivan et al.’s (2019) findings.
 Traditional reports by NOAA, on the other hand, may incentivize data collection and safe wildlife practices over the photo itself.

 This limitation does not discredit social media as a powerful and useful tool in conservation or wildlife management.
+For Instagram, you can check Instagram Views kaufen here if you’re starting out new.
 NOAA, for example, was actually able to track a particular missing monk seal which was bitten by a shark, consequently disappearing for months, to a specific island through social media.
 Additionally, Sullivan et al. (2019) note that Instagram posts overwhelmingly were positive in nature: 75.1% of posts showed positive sentiment compared to 20.6% neutral posts and only .2% negative posts (4.1% had no caption).
 Human-wildlife interaction, therefore, cannot be concretely prescribed to malintent by photo posters.
 Given the positive sentiment displayed through social media posts, conservationists and scientists alike have a valuable vehicle to influence perceptions and knowledge about endangered species.
 These platforms offer a special, unique tool to foster dyadic communication; Scientists should use social media to converse about safe wildlife interaction with the public and increase engagement in citizen science reporting initiatives.
 Social posters can congruently create content reflecting their positive sentiments and growing conservation knowledge.
 Sullivan et al. (2019) explain that social media has potential as a site of growth and learning, where users learn what is safe and appropriate from each other – the same can happen between scientists and users as well.

 Instagram, Facebook, and Twitter – they deftly spread charming science stories about the mystery of monk seals’ eel-plugged noses.
 But these very same platforms could provide scientists with valuable data, open a critical forum of discussion, and foster learning in both the public sphere and the scientific world when it comes to conservation of endangered species like monk seals.